or

 Source: Getty Images

 Refinery29 suggests celebrating the solstice by spending sometime outside, and then bringing that good outdoor energy back home by planting seasonal plants or vegetables.
-If you don't have a green thumb, though, don't worry about it — you can always grab some locally-grown flowers or vegetables from your local farmer's market.
+If you don't have a green thumb, though, don't worry about it — you can always grab some locally-grown flowers or vegetables from your local farmers market.
 You definitely won't regret doing so.

 Article continues below advertisement

-Give out sachets
+Give out sachets.

 Source: Getty Images

 Since the Song Dynasty (from 960 to 1279) China has celebrated summer solstice, or "chaojie."
 According to CNN Traveler, women would gift each other sachets that would not only smell good, but they would also drive away mosquitos.
-You can observe accordingly and make your own sachets with herbs that deter bugs, or make your own DIY bug repellent — your friends would definitely appreciate either as a gift.
+You can observe accordingly and make your own sachets with herbs that deter bugs, or even make your own DIY bug repellent — your friends would definitely appreciate either as a gift.

 Article continues below advertisement

-Start the fire
+Start the fire.

 Source: Getty Images